dustinpfister/blog_posts/_posts/linux-wc.md

 ## 1 - Linux wc Basic Example

+For a basic example of the Linux wc command a good way to get started with a command like this is to use the Linux echo command to feed it some example text via the standard input via a pipe.
+Sp here I create some text with Linux echo and then pipe that to the Linux wc command.

 ```
 $ echo 'Linux wc can count words' | wc
       1       5      25
 ```

+The result if a few numbers the center of which as you can see is the word could.
+However what if you want to feed wc a file, or a whole bunch of files in a folder?
+Also what if I just want the word count, and not those other numbers for line breaks and byte size?
+With that said maybe just a few more examples on this command is called for then.

 ## 2 - Just get word count